Rafael-SW048/RESTful-API_Jaramba/README.md

 2. Navigate to the project directory: `cd RESTful-API_Jaramba`
 3. Install dependencies: `npm install`

+## Seeding the Database
+To seed the database with initial data for testing, run the `seedDatabase.js` script:
+1. `node seedDatabase.js`

 ## Running the Project
 To run the project, follow these steps:
 1. Start the MongoDB server and dashboard containers: `docker-compose up -d`